rackerlabs/technical-blog/_posts/2013-07-29-openstack-marconi-api.markdown

 Marconi is an open source message queue implementation that utilizes a RESTful HTTP interface to provide an asynchronous communications protocol, which is one of the main requirements in today’s scalable applications.
 Using a queue as a communication layer, the sender and receiver of the message do not need to simultaneously interact with the message queue.
 As a result, these can scale independently and be less prone to individual failures.

 Marconi supports publisher-subscriber and producer-consumer patterns.
-In this post, I will focus on producer-consumer patterns and, under the section "Python Way," I will give an example using the python requests library. <!--More-->First, terminology and old friend curl samples.
+In this post, I will focus on producer-consumer patterns and, under the section "Python Way," I will give an example using the python requests library. <!-- more -->First, terminology and old friend curl samples.

 ## Terminology